thriveweb/sailinginparadise/content/pages/home.md

     description: Experience an unforgettable Christmas Party on the water!
     title: Christmas Party Charters
   - buttonUrl: cruise-tickets
-    description: >-
-      Experience our 3 hour Island Cruise or 2 hour sunset cruise at a special price these holidays!
+    description: See our 3 hour Island Cruise or 2 hour ticketed sunset cruise!
-    title: Save 20-40% on Island and Sunset Cruise Tickets!
+    title: Share your experience and save!
   - buttonUrl: boat-charter/gold-coast-hens-parties/
     description: >-
       We are the hens party specialists.
 Let us create a truly special event for